 Shanai Haana Matteson (b.
 1982) is an artist, writer, mother, and cultural organizer based in Minneapolis, Minnesota.
-She creates collaborative public art projects, social spaces, and other artistic work rooted in place and social ecology.
-Through her creative and community life, Shanai seeks to transform her own relationships, while growing communities and cultures of reciprocity and care.
+She creates collaborative public art projects, social spaces, and other artistic work rooted in place and ecology.
+Through her creative and community life, Shanai seeks to transform her own relationships, while encouraging communities and cultures of reciprocity and care.

 Originally from the small town of Palisade in northern Aitkin County, Shanai still spends much of her time in Northeastern Minnesota with her family and community.
-Though she’s rooted in her northeast Minneapolis neighborhood, she’ll always call the Mississippi River headwaters, and Minnesota’s north country, her true home.
+Though she’s also rooted in her northeast Minneapolis neighborhood, she’ll always call the Mississippi River headwaters, and Minnesota’s north country, her home.

 Shanai is the mother of two young children, who encourage her to integrate the loving work of raising a family with active participation in community life, as well as collective struggles for social, racial, and environmental justice.